MathiasStadler/armbian-sunxi-fel-boot/README.md

 # Changes inside the Vagrantfile
 - add the 2nd bridge network adapter with a custom MAC address
 - add USB filter for "orange pi H3 OTG USB PORT"
 - add the the copy command for fel-boot.sh script and set the IP address from the 2nd network adapter.
-So is NFS boot possible.
+So is NFS boot is possible.

 # Wiki
 ## Fel Mode [https://linux-sunxi.org/FEL]